Welland Museum

 Rose was born and raised in Welland.
 Rose is an RN with a diverse nursing, management and consultation background, working in Canada, Australia, United States, United Arab Emirates, Saudi Arabia, Qatar, and Haiti.
 She has been on the Council of Nurses of Ontario and the Niagara Health Advisory Committees.
 She has been published in several nursing journals.
 Rose has been on the Museum Board since 2017.
 She is also involved in municipal committees, including Welland Heritage and Seniors Advisory.

-Wayne Campbell
+Blair Campbell

 Director